A Culture of Employee Feedback Drives Peak Performance

 Let’s Start with Customer Feedback

-Recent research by DDI found that organizations where leaders practice and receive feedback from managers are almost five times more likely to have high-quality leaders and a strong leadership succession pipeline.
+Research supports this distinction.
+A DDI study found that organizations where leaders actively practice and receive feedback from managers are nearly five times more likely to have high-quality leaders and a strong leadership succession pipeline.
+Feedback, when taken seriously, becomes a competitive advantage.

 The Bottom Line